WorldfavorOrg/recruitment-test-backend/README.md

 A review meeting shall be held after receiving the candidate's code; questions may be asked regarding the code and the mindset displayed in the implementation.

 Plagiarism and collaboration are not only unethical but strongly discouraged.
 We ask that you clone the repo to your local disk and submit it back in a zip file to mitigate this.
-When zipping and sending us your work, please exclude the folder contaning installed packages the reduce the size of the zip file.
+When zipping and sending us your work, please exclude the folder containing installed packages to reduce the size of the zip file.

 This test should take no longer than 4h.

 If you feel you did not have the time to complete all the assignments and show all your capabilities, please submit your response for evaluation as the test is designed to asses various skill levels.

-How to answer the different scenarios is open to the candidate unless stated in the question.
+How to implement the different scenarios is open to the candidate unless stated otherwise.

 Be as true to yourself as you can, and good luck!